 This way she doesn’t hear it as criticism of her management style, and you’ve managed to shift the nature of her meeting from “listen to me” to “let me listen to you.”
 If she gets positive feedback from such a change, this could begin to help influence the way your boss interacts in general.

-As for the e-mail manager, he most likely has interpersonal issues that require more professional intervention than this article can address.
+Well, he most likely has interpersonal issues that require more professional intervention than this article can address.
 But still, it pays to make the effort to begin regular in-person chats with him.

-I’d suggest NOT bringing up the e-mail attacks until you’ve established a connection and some trust.
+I’d suggest NOT bringing up the email attacks until you’ve established a connection and some trust.
 Clearly your manager doesn’t like confrontation and probably uses distancing as a self-protection mechanism to avoid personal attacks.
 So you won’t get anywhere by telling him what he’s done wrong.
 He’ll just set up more defenses.

 A few more thoughts